edward-reehorst/RadioML_2016/README.md

 - [x] Porting the code over to Python 3
 - [x] Making it work without docker
 - [x] Making it work with GNURadio 3.7+
-- [x] Generating both 2016a datasets without the deprecated gr-mediatools library
+- [x] Generating the 2016a dataset without the deprecated gr-mediatools library

 ## Requirements (Needs to be updated)
 https://github.com/myersw12/gr-mapper